eljuanchosf/source-code-to-pdf/README.md

 ### File types

-There is one **very importan** code block.
+There is one **very important** code block.
 It is used to specify which files we want to include and what languages are they written:

 ```sh
 # The language    # File pattern # Exclude files